Are you confused as to how content ends up going viral on the Internet?

 Which phrase do you think would make this post have a better chance of being found by an influencer — if I start the title with “keyword confusion” or “writing for the Internet”?

 Once the influencer arrives from search to view my content this had better be unique, unexpected, entertaining, or educational and what they expect to find (or all of the above) or he or she will click off this page just as fast as they arrived.

 Now if you are already famous or have a huge marketing budget to buy your search placement then you can ignore how the Internet works.

 But for the rest of us living our dreams online and hoping for viral content to get our dreams in front of the right people, we’ve got to publish with the Internet in mind.

-A Writing for the Internet Strategy that Makes Content Viral by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+A Writing for the Internet Strategy that Makes Content Viral by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.